 2 small green bell peppers, seeded and cut in eights

 6 medium to large tomatoes (ripe and fresh from the farm if possible), cored, cut in eights.
 Kafka says to peel them, but I don’t think it is necessary.
+My spouse disagrees and says definitively peel the tomatoes.

 5 cloves garlic, peeled